Kerem Bulut

-Kerem Bulut (born 3 February 1992) is an Australian professional football player.
+Kerem Bulut (born 3 February 1992) is an Australian professional soccer player.
 Bulut represented the Australia under-20 national team at the 2010 AFC U-19 Championship, where he scored seven goals in six games to win the Golden Boot as Australia finished second at the tournament, he also played at the 2011 FIFA U-20 World Cup in Colombia, where Australia were eliminated at the group stages.